andrewrosemberg/OptimalBids.jl/docs/src/examples/Nonconvex.md

+# Examples
 ## Profit Maximization Example: using Nonconvex.jl
 This a example on how to use [Nonconvex.jl](https://github.com/JuliaNonconvex/Nonconvex.jl) to maximize the profit of a company operating in a defined market (through the `OptimalBids` API).

-For this example, we will use a market of type `PowerModelsMarkets`.
+ - For this example, we will use a market of type `PowerModelsMarkets` which represents an energy spot market.
+ - Case instance is IEEE 118 Bus Case
+ - To ilustrate a situation where the company defines the distribution of volume across it's assets in a predefined way (and reduce the decision dimentionality), the only controlable variable to maximize the company profit is a multiplicative factor of all offers.

+### Include Needed Packages

 ```@example Nonconvex
 using OptimalBids